 Looking for your next DIY project?
 Perhaps you need some inspiration on how to make your house a home?
 Our growing library of how-to's, DIY tutorials, and home improvement articles are here to guide you through your DIY adventures.

 Are you an avid do-it-yourselfer?
 Or maybe you have discovered a passion for a new craft or hobby?
 Keep up the good work!

-More people than ever are enjoying the physical, social and mental health benefits of DIY gardening, construction and crafting, as well as home improvements and repairs around the house.
+At Pat Noble Lumber, we believe more people than ever are enjoying the physical, social and mental health benefits of DIY gardening, construction and crafting, as well as home improvements and repairs around the house.

 1. Satisfaction – Ask any experienced DIYer what they like most about doing home improvements or working on hobbies, and they’ll tell you the same thing – it’s the satisfaction of seeing the results of their hard work, especially if it was a big challenge.
 Even if the project didn’t turn out 100%, they still feel a great sense of accomplishment.
 Any work you do yourself is a tangible reminder of the effort you put into it.

 2. It feels good – Whatever DIY challenges you decide to take on, using your hands, learning new skills and fully immersing yourself in creating something can make a positive difference in your life.
 Being occupied with a project that demands your full attention gives you less time to think about problems that can make you feel anxious.
 Simply put, DIYing feels great!

 3. Gets you offline – There is something very therapeutic and soothing about creating something with your hands.
 Although you may need to watch a few DIY instructional videos and read a few blogs to pick up some tips, you’ll soon find yourself too busy doing the work to spend much time scrolling through social media.
 Staying off your phone or laptop for a while lets you get back in touch with the world around you and fully enjoy the moment.